-We may disclose personal information about you (including credit information, such as details about the credit that we provide to you, your repayment history and any repayment defaults) to, and obtain credit reporting information about you from CRBs.
-You can review the relevant policies at the following links: nab.com.au/common/privacy-policy or citibank.com.au/privacy.
-These policies contain contains information about credit reporting, including the CRBs with which we may share your personal information, their contact details, the type of credit reporting information we share, and your rights in relation to them.
+We may disclose personal information about you (including credit information, such as details about the credit that NAB provides to you, your repayment history and any repayment defaults) to, and obtain credit reporting information about you from CRBs.
+Our Credit Reporting Policy contains information about credit reporting, including the CRBs with which we may share your personal information, their contact details, the type of credit reporting information we share, and your rights in relation to them.